MFakouri/pyDRT-Peak-Analysis-/README.md

   - FWHM (Full Width at Half Maximum)
 - Automatic export of the peak parameters to a CSV file.
 - Automatic saving of the resulting figure.
+- CNLS fitting using DRT-derived peak parameters as initial values for the RC elements, with visualization of the measured and fitted Nyquist plots together with the individual RC semicircle contributions.
 - Standalone Windows executable available; no Python or MATLAB installation or additional configuration required.